-Gravel riding is increasingly making a case for gravel-specific components due to the unique demands of riding off-road over long distances.
-The gravel bike niche has already developed its own geometry, groupsets and tires so it isn’t surprising that as brands have developed a deeper understanding of gravel riding, componentry such as the best gravel bike saddles, handlebars and pedals have followed.
+The best gravel bike saddles not only give the best fit and comfort, but offer gravel-specific features, such as covers for the cutout or luggage fitments, to cater to the unique demands of riding off-road over long distances.
+The gravel bike niche has already developed its own geometry, groupsets and tires so it isn’t surprising that as brands have developed a deeper understanding of gravel riding, componentry such as the best gravel bike pedals, saddles and handlebars have followed.

 Best gravel bike saddles

-The AllRoad Open Fit Carbon FX has been designed by Selle San Maco as a saddle for adventuring both off- and on-road.
-The carbon fiber shell has a long shape and a generous cut out is long enough to add comfort across the full length of the saddle.
+The AllRoad Open-Fit Carbon FX has been designed by Selle San Marco as a saddle for adventuring both off- and on-road.
+The carbon fiber shell has a long shape and a generous cutout is long enough to add comfort across the full length of the saddle.
 Finishing touches come in the form of Cordura-like woven material on the edges to protect the Microfeel saddle cover and the Biofoam underneath.
 Selle San Marco says that this special closed foam double density foam adds comfort yet still provides support by moving with the rider's pelvis.

 As saddles have got shorter, Specialized has been at the forefront with its Power saddle range.
 A unisex saddle, it was actually initially designed as a women-specific model, however, the shape translated across both genders equally.
 Designed for long-distance riding, the Power saddle locks the rider in place and has been subject to Specialized's Body Geometry research to offer sit-bone support with the wide carbon-reinforced shell which is covered in a medium-density foam.
 The Power Expert features a generous cutout, too, which reduces pressure on sensitive areas and helps blood flow.

 It's a little on the heavy side when compared to some of the other saddles on our list but Specialized has included its SWAT mount which can be used to neatly mount storage, hydration, action cameras or rear lights.